University College London

 The major research project typically follows the following pattern:

-• Beginning of term 1 - Research proposal due (date to be notified).
+• Beginning of term 1 - Research proposal agreed.

-• November to February - Modify the proposal and finalise the research plan as necessary.
-Complete the data protection and departmental risk assessment forms.
+• November to February - Complete the data protection and departmental risk assessment forms.
 Submit ethics application and project registration.

 • February to September - Begin recruitment of participants as soon as the protocol is finalised and research governance approvals are obtained.
 Begin data collection.
 Write the first draft of the literature review.